-Dr. Yifei Lou from the University of Texas Dallas will present at the Seminar Monday March 26 at 1:15pm in Room 105 of Nedderman Hall (NH).
-Dr. Lou’s presentation title, abstract, and biographical sketch are below.
+Bryan Mesmer from the Department of Industrial and Systems Engineering and Engineering Management at the University of Alabama in Huntsville will present at the Seminar on Friday April 27 at 1:15pm in Room 105 of Nedderman Hall.
+Dr. Mesmer’s presentation title, abstract, and biographical sketch are below.

 Location: Nedderman Hall (NH) Room 105